 - Gai Tod.
 Fried chicken.
 Though we tend to associate fried chicken with the American south, for whatever reason Isan folks fry up a mean bird!
 The crispy coating is sometimes a bit sweet, sometimes flecked with sesame seeds, and always served with super spicy dipping sauce.
 Though the classic Isan combination is gai yang, som tam and sticky rice, if you want to indulge a little, have some gai tod instead.

 - Moo Ping.
 Skewers of marinated meat, usually pork, grilled and served on the stick with dipping sauce, are very popular Isan fare.
 The marinade is usually a little sweet, salty and full of garlic and the meat is fatty and tender.
 For 5-10 baht a stick, they make a great road snack or even a meal with a little bag of sticky rice.
-Though moo ping are often mistakenly referred to as satay, the latter is prepared with a coconut-based marinade and probably originated in Indonesia.
+Though moo ping is often mistakenly referred to as satay, the latter is prepared with a coconut-based marinade and probably originated in Indonesia.

 - Isan Sausage.
 This pork and rice sausage is very popular as an evening snack and it's often prepared in small balls connected to each other and cooked on a grill.
 What makes this sausage, called sai crok, isan, special is that the meat and rice mixture is stuffed into casings then fermented for a few days before being cooked and served.
 It sounds risky but the garlicky, sour flavor is sublime.